LSHSTH002-git/2024-Dissertation-RDARV/README.md

 - **Raspberry Pi**: Captures live video feed.
 - **YOLOv8**: Processes the video feed for object detection and tracking.

-- Navigate in the folders for source code

 ## Usage